raispuro/362group2/README.md

 - reimplement CloudSQL for login system
 - added dedicated bucket for each user
 - merged Ramiro's intro page to project
+Ramiro:
+- Streamlined the code & cleaned up the site
+- Created Login/Signup form
+- Moved Contact Us form to main page instead of having its own separate page
+- Redesigned the website (still a WIP)
+- Implemented separate sites into the landing page

 ## **SETUP:**